gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 alternate in this fashion.

 This lists all the non-zero writes to `PPUSCROLL` during this (slow motion) 16 frame recording of the story screen.
-The Y component of the scroll position is increment once every 2 frames.
+The Y component of the scroll position is incremented once every 2 frames.
 All `PPUSCROLL` writes occur during vblank in this example, which causes the entire background to scroll together.